 Being happy for, rather than jealous of, those who are successful makes me feel good.
 It makes me feel grateful and hopeful.
 Gratitude for others’ success is still gratitude.

-Plus I’m thankful that he is successful doing what he does and proving that it is possible to live a wonderful life making an awesome living doing something you love.
+Plus, I’m thankful that he successfully does what he does and proves that it is possible to live an extraordinary life making a great living doing something you love.

 “Gratitude for others’ success is still gratitude.”

 (I’ll admit it.
 I’d love to have a car like Tony Stark’s, the Audi R8.)

 Bad jealousy will not do a single, good thing for anyone.